Judicial Review – challenging public bodies

 Helping you challenge the decisions, policies or actions of a public body in court

-- If your application is accepted then you are able to challenge the decisions, policies or actions made by a public body as part of a Judicial Review in a court of law.
+- Judicial Review is the procedure by which you can challenge the decisions, policies or actions of a public body in court

 - Irrationality / unreasonableness